-Dette program tilbydes i samarbejde med organisationen FSL og nedenfor kan du læse deres beskrivelse af programmet:
+Dette projekt tilbydes i samarbejde med organisationen FSL og nedenfor kan du læse deres beskrivelse af programmet:

 For the past 15 years, the Sea Turtle population has been under threat from fishing and egg predation by local population.
 Three species of the protected Sea Turtles are nesting on India’s West Coast and all of them are endangered species and increasing threats caused by humans could drive them to extinction.

 With an effort to protect these endangered species, we are working along a 60 kilometre stretch of the beach in the south and north of Kundapur, Karnataka state.
 The work is focused on protection and conservation of Sea turtle, by promoting awareness about the eco-system and addressing environmental related issues.